abpframework/abp/docs/en/Blog-Posts/2023-11-15 v8_0_Preview/POST.md

 ### Upgraded to .NET 8.0

 We've upgraded the ABP Framework to .NET 8.0, so you need to move your solutions to .NET 8.0 if you want to use ABP 8.0.
-You can check the [Microsoft’s Migrate from ASP.NET Core 7.0 to 8.0 documentation](https://learn.microsoft.com/en-us/aspnet/core/migration/70-80), to see how to update an existing ASP.NET Core 7.0 project to ASP.NET Core 8.0.
+You can check [Microsoft’s Migrate from ASP.NET Core 7.0 to 8.0 documentation](https://learn.microsoft.com/en-us/aspnet/core/migration/70-80), to see how to update an existing ASP.NET Core 7.0 project to ASP.NET Core 8.0.

 ### Upgraded to Angular 17

-Angular 17 [has been released on November 8](https://blog.angular.io/introducing-angular-v17-4d7033312e4b) and ABP Framework & ABP Commercial startup templates are immediately migrated to **Angular 17**!
+Angular 17 [was released on November 8](https://blog.angular.io/introducing-angular-v17-4d7033312e4b) and ABP Framework & ABP Commercial startup templates were immediately migrated to **Angular 17**!

 So, when you create a new solution with the Angular UI, you will take advantage of the new Angular with the new cutting-edge features and enhancements right from the start!